Fania/presentations/readme.md

 # Base Presentation Placeholder

-This repo hold a blank [reveal](https://revealjs.com) presentation that loads in an external markdown file via the url.
+This repo holds a blank [reveal](https://revealjs.com) presentation that loads in an external markdown file via the url.

 To run call ```https://fania.github.io/presents/?USER_REPO_FILE```.